chromatone/chromatone.center/practice/pitch/spectrogram/index.md

 ## How to use the spectrogram

-1. Drag across <la-hand-rock /> the spectrogram top change the roll speed.
+1. Drag across <i class="p-3 mr-1 i-la-hand-rock"></i> the spectrogram top change the roll speed.
 The actual setting is at the top-left corner.
-2. Press the <la-expand /> icon at the bottom-right corner make the spectrogram go full screen.
+2. Press the <i class="p-3 mr-1 i-la-expand"></i> icon at the bottom-right corner make the spectrogram go full screen.
 Very useful mode for deep explorations and teaching.
-3. You can pause <la-pause /> and resume <la-play /> the roll either by clicking anywhere at the spectrogram or by pressing the `Spacebar` button on your keyboard.
+3. You can pause <i class="p-3 mr-1 i-la-pause"></i> and resume <i class="p-3 mr-1 i-la-play"></i> the roll either by clicking anywhere at the spectrogram or by pressing the `Spacebar` button on your keyboard.
 Useful when comparing two or more sound spectrums – record a sound spectrum on the roll, then pause it, take another instrument and record another.
 The roll can fit up to 10 segments or even more.
-4. Clear the canvas with the <la-trash-alt /> button at the top-right corner or by pressing the `Enter` button on your keyboard.
+4. Clear the canvas with the <i class="p-3 mr-1 i-la-trash-alt"></i> button at the top-right corner or by pressing the `Enter` button on your keyboard.